All You Need To Know to Get Lucid Dreaming

 Some people are gifted lucid dreamers and have amazing experiences in the dream world.
 This approach to lucid dreaming can allow those individuals to have a more meaningful spiritual life through their experiences in the understanding of reality.

-Traveling to other worlds
+Traveling to Other Worlds

-Many lucid dreamers that experience OBE truly believe that these dreams have an alternate reality to them.
+Many lucid dreamers truly believe that these dreams have an alternate reality to them.
 The reality of our world ends once they travel through the portal in the real world (a window or door in their house or place of sleep) and are then able to travel to other worlds and experience real events in those realities.
 These individuals have said to have experienced saving other worlds from destruction and taken part in Star Wars like experiences across the universe.

-The benefits of these experiences are that the dreamer can have a more adventures life however we can see many problems that are produced psychologically by this experience.
+The benefits of these experiences are that the dreamer can have a more adventurous life however we can see many problems that are produced psychologically by this experience.
 As a very important part of lucid dreaming is to understand that reality is still a very important big part of a person’s life and that negative actions, in reality, have very real long-lasting consequences.
 Because of the degree of the realistic dreams, at times individuals have had problems determining the difference between reality and dreams.

-The greatest benefit from lucid dreaming and OBE experiences is the ability to communicate with the mind in a very visual and unusual way.
+The greatest benefit from lucid dreaming experiences is the ability to communicate with the mind in a very visual and unusual way.
 During the dream, states experiments can be conducted to find out the limitations of the narrator based dream creator that illustrates the dream world and manifest the dream characters.
 A true personal relationship with the subconsciousness can be achieved through lucid dreaming, something that Sigmund Freud expressed was impossible.
 Through these experiments, alternate theories of the sub copiousness models like those provided by Carl Jung have slowly become a more realistic view of how the subconsciousness works (Gustav, & Shamdasani, 2009).

 Barrett, D., & McNamara, P. (2007).
 The New Science of Dreaming.
 Greenwood Publishing Group.